Rabcor/Heavy-Bass-EE/README.md

 Move all `.json` files to

-`~/.config/easyeffects/output`
+`~/.config/pulseeffects/output`

 or

-`~/.var/app/com.github.wwmm.EasyEffects/config/easyeffects/output`
+`~/.var/app/com.github.wwmm.PulseEffects/config/pulseeffects/output`

-depending on how you installed EasyEffects.
+depending on how you installed PulseEffects.

 # Additional Info
 The preamp is set to -5db for the bass enhancer because it is increasing bass volume by 4.5db, this is done to protect your hardware and prevent clipping.